Memoir and Fiction Editing Services

 How much will it cost?
 My rate is the same for all levels of critique: $50 per hour, with a 2-hour minimum.

-Manuscript review: This is the least time-intensive critique option, and therefore it's the least expensive.
-I'll give your work a careful reading but will not make margin comments.
+Manuscript review: I'll give your work a careful reading but will not make margin comments.
 All feedback will be presented in a summary.
 I'll address what I feel are the most pressing of the issues outlined above; or you can ask me to focus on the issues which are of greatest concern to you.
 I'll outline overall strengths and weaknesses and provide specific advice on revising the manuscript.
 If requested, I’ll also offer an assessment of the manuscript's potential for publication.

 On a manuscript review, I cover about 6,000 words per hour.
 Say you have a 60,000-word manuscript: 60,000 words divided by 6,000 words per hour = 10 hours.
 10 hours x $50/hour = $500, or $450 if prepaid in full.

-Detailed critique: This option covers all of the storytelling elements outlined above; or you can ask me to focus on particular issues.
-Regardless of length, I read each work twice--once to get a sense of the content and a second time to make comments.
-I write or type comments directly on the page, offering specific suggestions for improvement: a scene which might be expanded, an idea which needs clarification, a section of text which could be deleted or moved in order to improve flow.
+Standard critique: This option covers all of the storytelling elements outlined above; or you can ask me to focus on particular issues.
+I type comments directly on the page, offering specific suggestions for improvement: a scene which might be expanded, an idea which needs clarification, a section of text which could be deleted or moved in order to improve flow.

 On a detailed critique, I cover about 3,000 words per hour.
 Returning to the 60,000-word manuscript example: 60,000 words divided by 3,000 words per hour = 20 hours.
 20 hours x $50/hour = $1000, or $900 if prepaid in full.

-As part of the detailed critique, many writers find it helpful to receive a critique summary containing my overall impressions and recommendations.
-A short story or essay might warrant a 1- to 2-page summary, while a book-length work usually requires 3 to 4 pages.
+As part of the standard or detailed critique, many writers find it helpful to receive a critique summary containing my overall impressions and recommendations.
+A short story or essay might warrant a 1- to 2-page summary, while a book-length work usually requires 3 to 6 pages.
 A summary adds another 2 to 3 hours to the total.
-On our 60,000-word example, the total for 23 hours becomes $1150, or $1035 if prepaid in full.

-If you’d like to inquire about my critique services:
+If you’d like to inquire about my services:

 **Email me at email@example.com and tell me about your manuscript.